camunda/camunda-modeler/docs/.project/PATCH_RELEASE.md

 * [ ] close [current milestone](https://github.com/camunda/camunda-modeler/milestones)
 ```

-You may create a blank issue and copy the template below into it.
+You may create a blank issue and copy the template into it.